 Recommended Reading: The Ultimate Guide to Long Exposure Photography

-It’s quite difficult to get razor-sharp images when you’re dealing with an exposure time of up to multiple seconds.
+It’s quite difficult to get razor-sharp images when dealing with an exposure time of up to multiple seconds.
 That’s why you need a tripod.
 This allows you to get sharp images and use slow shutter speeds.
 It’s a win-win.

 #4 Use Filters to Achieve Longer Exposure Times